simula-lab/simula-levantine-dates-for-arabic-sites/readme.txt

 2. ٍPublishing data/time using Levantine Arabic month names and Arabic-Indic numerals

 == Changelog ==

+= 1.1.0 =
+* The plugin now follows the Consent API Guidelines

 = 1.0.1 =
 * Fixed Text Domain for the plugin allowing for collaborative translation on the wordpress.org platform